 In the field of bioethics, normative research goes hand-in-hand with empirical research.
 Often empirical research reveals ethical concerns, which are then rigorously explored and normatively analyzed with the tools of philosophy, law, and the social sciences.
 The lessons learned from this scholarship is then actualized through advocacy and policy development, and channeled through professional societies as well as governmental and non-profit organizations.

 Today the faculty at the Center for Bioethics are engaged across the entire spectrum of research, advocacy, and health policy.
-The Center for Bioethics faculty members conduct empirical and normative research on ethical issues in the practice of medicine.
+Center for Bioethics faculty members conduct empirical and normative research on ethical issues in the practice of medicine.
 Sample research subjects include end-of-life care, organ transplantation, allocation of resources, and informed consent.
-In addition, the Center for Bioethics has a special interest in the field of neuroethics, and recently recruited two exceptional scholars in the field, professors Gabriel Lázaro-Muñoz and Francis Shen.
-Through partnerships with the strong neuroscience faculty within HMS and across the University, they are illuminating the profound ethical issues emerging in the rapidly developing neurosciences.
-You can read more about specific initiatives on the Center's research page.
+In addition, the Center for Bioethics has a special interest in the field of neuroethics, and recently recruited an exceptional scholar in the field, Gabriel Lázaro-Muñoz, PhD, JD.
+Through partnerships with the strong neuroscience faculty within HMS and across the University, he and his team are illuminating the profound ethical issues emerging in the rapidly developing neurosciences.
+You can read more about specific initiatives on the Center's Research page.

-The Center's activities include a Master of Science in Bioethics, a fellowship in Bioethics certificate program, as well as many seminars and public events.
+The Center's activities include a Master of Science in Bioethics, a Fellowship in Bioethics, an Online Certificate in Bioethics, as well as many seminars and public events.
+For the latest listing of leadership and staff, please refer to the Center's Administration page.